mdxtoc/qtpi/docs/ownership.md

 There remains a problem.
 The resources used by a conditional process are assessed as the union of the resources used by each of its arms.
 The resources used by a guarded sum are assessed as the union of the resources of all its arms.
 Then a parallel composition *P*|*P*|...|*P* of guarded sums and/or conditional processes may cause more cloning objections than an actual execution could actually exploit.
 But this will be over-caution: incompleteness, not unsoundness.

 Quantum protocols are perhaps computationally rather simple.
 I have hope that a simple treatment will be useful, even though it sometimes complains when it shouldn't, provided it is always right when it approves.

+## Functions and qbits: more nemesis

+Late on in the game, I realised that the resource-checking algorithm doesn't deal properly with functions.
+A function definition which has  non-classical free variables provides access, when it's applied, to those free variables.
+So a function sent in a message could provide access from the receiving process to a qbit in the sender's space.
+Within a single process a function could provide access to a sent-away qbit or attempt access to an already-measured qbit.

+Partially-applied functions complicate things too: *f q*, where *f* has more than one parameter, bakes in access to *q* even if *f*'s definition has no non-classical free variables.

+Perhaps this could be dealt with, but none of the schemes I have considered seem to work.
+So I have reluctantly concluded that it is best to apply a very severe language restriction: no non-classical free variables, and no non-classical parameters.
+See [the language restrictions](https://github.com/mdxtoc/qtpi/blob/master/docs/qtpi_description.md/#restrictions) for details.